+year of licensure: s under age 20 allowed during first

+Maximum allowed by I

-Extra passengers will not be allowed if seat belts are not available for each person.
+Extra passengers will r available for each pers not be allowed if seat belts are not on.

-Nighttime driving limitations:
+Nighttime driving ı limitations:

 During the first year of licensure, no driving from:

-□ 1 a.m. to 5 a.m. (as required by law) p.m. or dark to 5 a.m. (use this option to extend the nighttime driving limitation)
+☐ 1 a.m. to 5 a.m. (as required by law) p.m. or dark to 5 a.m. (use this option to extend the nighttime driving limitation)

-Consequences for breaking this agreement:
+Consequences for or breaking this agreement:

-Teen's signature
+Teen's signature Date

-Date

 Parent's signature